automenta/senars8/coreagent.md

-# NEXT2.md: Ultimate Combined Core/Agent Design (Simplified)
+# NEXT2.md: Ultimate Combined Core/Agent Design (Simplified) - CORRECTED

 ## Overview
 This document outlines a development plan to create a new, clean implementation of a unified Core/Agent system that incorporates all the refactoring patterns identified.
 This "ultimate" design eliminates the current messy codebase and provides a foundation for attaching subsystems in a modular way, with optimized rule evaluation and metaprogramming.